vimalabs/VIMABench/datasheet.md

 We provide 650K successful trajectories in total.

 ### Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?
-We provide all instances in our Zenodo data repositories.
+We provide all instances in our 🤗Hugging Face data repositories.

 ### Is there a label or target associated with each instance?
 Yes, we provide optimal action labels to train behavior cloning models.